awez/amirrajan.github.com/a-dark-room/index.md

 Another internal struggle with .Net development.
 I've tried to have discourse on Twitter with a number of .Net devs.
 I built a Twitter mashup to help me manage that discourse because I was having so many conversations at once.
 At this point I've learned (or at least gotten better) at objectively analyzing risk and reward.
 Using NodeJS and Ruby Motion, I have now have a better understanding of what OSS _really_ looks like.
 So I put another blog post up: [.Net OSS is DOA](http://amirrajan.net/meta/2013/09/19/perception-is-reality-dot-net-oss/).
 This one got some attention.
 I wanted to (again) help developers break down barriers and see that all the "answers" don't exist in any single stack.

 I was berated by my peers.
-I was "just plain wrong", that it was "just an opinion", and that "I was sorely misguided".
-"Here we go again with all the .Net OSS whining".
+I was "just plain wrong", I was told it's "just an opinion", and that "I was sorely misguided".
+Another dev tweets, "Here we go again with all the .Net OSS whining".
 I felt labeled as just some dude with a lot of angst.
 I wish I never wrote this blog entry.

 **Sep 25, 2013: I'm Done Debating With Expert .Net Developers and Dealing With the .Net Mono Culture**

 Another heated debate on Twitter.
 This time with regards to test driven development and behavior driven development.
 I now understand the term "strong opinons, strongly held".
 At this point, I knew I was done debating with experts of the .Net stack.
-They have formed and solidified their opinons about "how things should be done".
+Many (not all) have formed and solidified their opinons about "how things should be done".
 So I'm done trying to be respected/acknowledged by these individuals.
 I've wasted my breath too many times trying to get these guru's to see that they don't have it all figured out (no one has it all figured out, and you're selling yourself short if you think you do).

 I didn't write a "Farewell .Net" blog post.
 It would have been a waste of my breath.

 **Oct 1, 2013: The Play Testing Grind...
 This is Not Fun**

-All of september went to the Dusty Path.
-Making sure all the different city and town events showed up.
+All of September went to the Dusty Path.
+Made sure all the different city and town events showed up.
 Made sure the workshop items and workers unlocked correctly.
 Made sure map state rolled back if the player dies.
 I chatted with Michael about this.
 How the hell he managed to test all this...
 He did what I did, just grinded through it.
-I spent 2 days creating an automated test suite afterwards which tested all the different random paths the events could take.
+I spent 2 days creating an automated test suite.
+It tested all the different random paths the events could take.
 Glad I did that.
 Even with all the manual testing, I still had a number of bugs.

 **Oct 19, 2013: A Dusty Path Complete.
 I Hate You Micheal (in a good way)**

 The Dusty Path is finally to a point where all the events work and the spaceship can be unlocked.
 I have saving working.
-A number of my friends and family have play tested the game to this point (and have frankly gotten sick of it...).
+A number of my friends and family have play tested the game to this point (and have frankly gotten sick of it).

 During this time period I removed the Nietzche quotes.
 It just led to confusion and the pacing was good enough with the gather wood story line events.
-Reading all those quotes and picking the ones that fit the atmosphere of the game helped shape the storyline I put in place.
+Reading all those quotes helped shape the storyline I put in place.
 Particularly this quote:

 >a dictator divides mankind into two classes: tools and enemies.

 There was a specific lull in the gameplay.
-The time between buying the compass and then building the smokehouse, tannery, and workshop was still a bit of a wait.
+The time between buying the compass and then building the Smokehouse, Tannery, and Workshop was still a bit of a wait.
 This is where I decided to shift the story to take a turn for the worse.
 Through the creation of these three buildings, the player would slowly see that the villagers were being overworked.
 And finally, the villagers became slaves:

 >the villagers...i can see the fatigue in their eyes...

 >back breaking labor...the villagers are mine to command...

 >leather for finer things, must push the villagers...

 >i'll make the villagers work...day and night...they are my slaves...

-After the game releasted, I had a number of people literally reset the game at this point... or simply stop gathering wood because they didn't want their villagers to turn into slaves.
+After the game released, I had a number of people literally reset the game at this point... or simply stop gathering wood because they didn't want their villagers to turn into slaves.
 I didn't expect this kind of internal, viseral reaction to the events.
 We murder in video game all the time.
 We vandalize.
 We steal cars.
 We stomp on the heads of turtles and mushrooms that never did anything to us.
 Why did the events in the game cause people to stop playing?

 I hate you Michael (in a good way).
 You didn't build a single game.
 You built 3 games and stitched them together in a brilliant way.
 The ship scene was the next thing to tackle.
 There was an end in sight.
 The largest part of the game (The Dusty Path) was done.

 **Oct 23, 2013: Space Sequence Complete.
 The Meeting With Michael.**

-I can't believe it.
-I have a fully functioning game from begining to end.
+I couldn't believe it.
+I had a fully functioning game from begining to end.
 I knew I had a number of things to polish.
 But the game was "code complete".
 Around this time I emailed Michael to set up a video conference (he lives in Canada..
 I live in Dallas, TX).
 I can't believe that all the communication up until this point was done through email and chat.
 Michael hadn't seen the story line additions I made.
 I was worried he'd say "no" to the changes.
 It wasn't a lot of work to rip it out, but it was definitely something I felt contributed greatly to the experience of A Dark Room.
 It made the player feel anxious, uneasy, even worried to continue the game at times.

 This is a testimant to how awesome and brilliant Michael is.
 He appreciated the changes I made to the story line, and loved the enhancements I made to the mobile version of the game.
 It was as simple as that.
 He just said, "That's awesome!
 I like it!"
 Suffice to say that a huge weight was lifted off of my shoulders.
 We got to talking infact about the intriciacies of the game.
 I mentioned that most of the game could have been played without any villagers if iron, coal and sulphur could be mined by the player.
 Michael said "Hey, why don't you add that?
 Add a solo mode with an alternate ending?"